SSG-DRD-IOT/lab-digital-sensors-c/README.md

 ## Read the Objectives

-To learn how to build stand alone IoT devices with Arduino 101*.
-Learn to use sensors and actuators to gather and respond to data.
-The devices built during this lab will be extended in later labs to send their data to the Intel® IoT Gateway and to the cloud
+* Learn how to build stand alone IoT sensor devices that generate and transmit data the IoT network.

 By the end of this module, you should be able to:

-*   Connect Grove* IoT Commercial Developer Kit sensors and actuators to your Arduino 101*.
+*   Connect Grove* IoT Commercial Developer Kit sensors.
-*   Use the C UPM libraries to control actuators and read data from sensors.
+*   Use the UPM libraries to read data from sensors.

-## Deploy Your First App to the Intel® IoT Gateway
+## Deploy Your First App to the Edge Computer

 ### Create a LED blink project